pshivapr/selenium-mcp/Quick_Start_VSCode_Setup.md

 1. Open the VS Code Command Palette (`Cmd/Ctrl + Shift + P`).
 2. Type **"MCP: Add Server"**.
 3. Choose **"Command (stdio)"**.
-4. Enter the command: `npx -y selenium-webdriver-mcp`.
+4. Enter the command: `npx -y selenium-webdriver-mcp@latest`.
-5. Give it a name like `Selenium`.
+5. Give it a name like `selenium-mcp`.
 6. Choose **Global** for all projects or Choose **Workspace** for just this project setup.

 This creates a `.vscode/mcp.json` file in your project: